Removing Tax Penalties and Interest

 - A disaster that was out of your control (Hurricane, wind storm, flooding, riot, etc.)

-Because proving reasonable cause is fact intensive, being current on case law and administrative guidance is essential.
+Because proving reasonable cause is fact intensive for IRS penalty relief, being current on case law and administrative guidance is essential.
 A tax lawyer can provide the resources and tools to be essential in helping you develop and execute a strategy forremoving penalties.

 Representation Is Essential